Rob-24-ai/11-Labs/MOBILE_BUILD_GUIDE.md

     *   **Fluid Grids:** Use relative units (`%`, `vw`, `vh`, `rem`, `em`, `fr`).
     *   **CSS Grid:** For overall page structure (macro-layout).
     *   **CSS Flexbox:** For component layout and alignment (micro-layout).
+    *   **Avoid Fixed Layouts:** **Crucially, avoid fixed pixel widths for main containers or elements that should adapt.** Rely on fluid units and techniques like `max-width` to ensure content reflows naturally across screen sizes.
+Fixed layouts (as sometimes seen in initial CSS drafts) break responsiveness on smaller devices.
 *   **Media:** Use `max-width: 100%; height: auto;` for basic flexibility.
 Combine with responsive image techniques (Section IV) for performance.
 *   **Breakpoints:** Choose based on content, not specific devices.
 Use browser dev tools to find natural breaking points.